answebdev/twilight-zone-api-home/README.md

 });
 ```

 This made it possible to serve and thus, deploy, each of these endpoints separately, which in the end resulted in a set of 6 common resources: `/episodes`, `/season1`, `/season2`, `/season3`, `/season4`, `/season5`, and `/season6`.
-At this point, the initial JSON file was no longer needed, as all of the data was converted into `.js` files, as described.
+At this point, the initial JSON file was no longer needed, since all of the data was converted into `.js` files, as described.
 To test the endpoints, I used Postman and Paw Cloud, and also created a simple site in order to test each of the endpoints (see below).

 ![Screenshot 04](screenshots/test-site.gif "Test Site")